-Option: Add a "Measurement method" attribute to uncertaintyDouble.
+Option: Add a "Measurement\method" attribute to uncertaintyDouble.
 That would allow one to also specify, for example, how Azimuth and Dip were determined.

-Add a "CommentList" type (rejected, but Comment modified in version 1.1)
+Add a "CommentList" type

 Would allow several related comments to be grouped together.
-Similar to the <Comment> type except that a <Subject> field would be added and <Value> would be changed to <Value> or <List> with multiple strings allowed
+Similar to the <Comment> type except that a <Subject> field would be added and <Value> would be changed to <Value>> or <List> with multiple strings allowed miniSEED